alinex/node-alinex/src/doc/filestructure.md

 This stage contains the following directories:

     bin           // executable files
-      develop     // scripts which only be needed in development src           // source code
+    src           // source code
       doc         // general documentation which won't belong to any specific file test          // test data and test suites